Parijat1072005/Krishi-Mitra-Project/README.md

 >>ngrok http 5000

-Configure Twilio: Copy the https://...ngrok-free.app URL from the ngrok terminal and paste it into your Twilio phone number's webhook configuration for incoming messages.Interact: Send an SMS from your verified phone number to your Twilio number.
+Configure Twilio: Copy the https://...ngrok-free.app URL from the ngrok terminal and paste it into your Twilio phone number's webhook configuration for incoming messages.
+Interact: Send an SMS from your verified phone number to your Twilio number.

-Project Structure /krishi-mitra-project
+Project Structure /krishi-mitra-project:

 documents/        # PDFs for the knowledge base are placed here